Enjoy typical Scottish food and drink

 Dinner at the Fiddlers Pub in Drumnadrochit

-As we stayed at a B&B in Drumnadrochit on our second evening Loch Ness stayed overnight, we ate at Fiddler's Pub in the center of town (The Village Green, Drumnadrochit).
-It's one of those pubs that the locals like to go to too.
+As we stayed at a B&B in Drumnadrochit on our second evening Loch Ness We stayed overnight and ate at Fiddler’s Pub in the town centre (The Village Green, Drumnadrochit).
+This is one of those pubs that the locals also like to go to.
 Pubs like this are almost something like the living room of the village community.
 Everyone meets there for a beer, a chat with friends or a meal with the family.
 It was the same here.
 It was tight in Fiddler's Pub.
 And loud!
 But it was fun to watch people spend their evening.
 We followed suit by enjoying our dinner with them.

 Loch Ness Cider & Onion Pork Belly with Black Pudding, Cider & Onion Mashed Potatoes & Red Cabbage